broadinstitute/gatk/docs/CNV/howtogcnv.md

 [<img src="images-gcnv/gcnv_cohort24_sex_2019-03-30_sooheelee.png" align="" width="180" />](images-gcnv/gcnv_cohort24_sex_2019-03-30_sooheelee.png)

 > It should be noted, the tutorial's default parameter run gives XY samples CN1 for the majority of chrX, _including for PAR regions_, where coverage is actually on par with the CN2 of XX samples.
-See [section 6](#6) for further discussion.
+See [Blog#XXX]() for further discussion.

 <a name="4"></a>
 [back to top](#top)